When people look for products or information online, most start with Google.

 Here’s another mind-bending statistic.
 Having a blog increases the chance of people finding you through a search engine by 434%.

 So if blogging isn’t already your top source for free traffic, it should be.
-The more traffic you can swing, the more leads you can scoop up for your online course.
+The more traffic you can swing, the more chances you have to monetize your audience.

 But it’s not enough to just blog.
 You have to blog with SEO in mind.
 Here’s why.